ICPC-TUM/website/content/preparation/tumjudge.md

 ## Which TUMjudge do I use and what are they for?

-There are many reasons why people would use TUMjudge.
-So we split the TUMjudge into several smaller instances.
+There are many reasons why people would use TUMjudge, so we split the TUMjudge into several smaller instances, dedicated to different fields.
 Currently we have:

 - **Info** The page containing general information and the registration form (You are here.)
 - **Contest** The TUMjudge instance dedicated to our preparation contests and training.
 Here you can polish your skills to compete in the ICPC and other contests.